ethereum/ethereum-org/views/content/token.md

         balanceOf[this] += amount;                         // adds the amount to owner's balance balanceOf[msg.sender] -= amount;                   // subtracts the amount from seller's balance uint revenue = amount * sellPrice;
         if (!msg.sender.send(revenue)) {                   // sends ether to the seller
-            balanceOf[msg.sender] += amount
+            throw;
         }
+        else {
             Transfer(msg.sender, this, amount);             // executes an event reflecting on the change return revenue;                                 // ends function and returns }
+    }